Audit Manager - Financial Audit

 - Strong relationship management and influencing skills to maximise the influence of our work with external clients and stakeholders

-- Collaborative, engages well with colleagues at all levels, and invests in their development and the wider success of the organisation.
+- Collaborative, communicates and engages well with colleagues at all levels, and invests in their development and the wider success of the organisation.

 - Strong people management skills including the ability to lead, develop and motivate diverse teams and support all colleagues to deliver great work and achieve their potential